|If you have Openers or Corkscrews For Sale or Trade Please Contact JFO||Email JFO|

 |2003 April 9-13||Saint Louis Missouri||Art Santen

-Publications: Now six books with color pictures are available, Boxes Full of Corkscrews; The Ultimate Corkscrew Book; Bull's Pocket Guide to Corkscrews; Just for Openers, A Guide to Beer, Soda & Other Openers; Soda Advertising Openers; and Beer Advertising: Knives, Letter Openers, Ice Picks, Cigar Cutters and More.
-For information on breweries see American Breweries II.
+Publications: Now nine books with color pictures are available, Advertising Openers; Wall Mounted Stationary Openers; Starr Bottle Openers Since 1925; Boxes Full of Corkscrews; The Ultimate Corkscrew Book; Bull's Pocket Guide to Corkscrews; Just for Openers, A Guide to Beer, Soda & Other Openers; Soda Advertising Openers; and Beer Advertising: Knives, Letter Openers, Ice Picks, Cigar Cutters and More.

 |Don Bull's Virtual Corkscrew Museum||Joe Paradi's Corkscrew Net||NABA Breweriana Web Site|

 |ICCA Auction (Corkscrews)||Paul Widdup Cast Iron Openers||Openers in The Collectors Weekly|